signal18/replication-manager/README.md

 force-sync-innodb = true
 force-binlog-checksum = true
 ```
-## Active standby with external arbitrator
+## Active standby and external arbitrator

 When inside a single zone we would flavor single replication-manager to failover  using keepalived or corosync or etcd but if you run on 2 DC it is possible to run two replication-manager in the same infrastructure.
 Both replication-manager will start pinging each others via the http mode so make sure you activate the web mode of replication-manager